-The drama is about a group of city-dweller business people who are searching for love and passion in their private lives.
+The Story: The drama is about a group of city-dweller business people who are searching for love and passion in their private lives.
 Lovely Park Sol Mi who played second female lead in the historic Winter Sonata stars as Seo Chan Joo, a fashion magazine editor trying to move forward with a wedding to a cute man younger than herself, named Go Jin Se (actor Hong Jung Hyun in a moving, sensitive performance).

 On the day of the wedding ceremony she seems reluctant to leave her dressing room, and bubbles over with constant tears.
 We are given no reason for her tears at first, but we discover why later -- that she is still not completely over her ex-boyfriend whom she had been passionately in love with, a handsome rich businessman named Choi Eun Hyuk (Kim Min Joon).
 He had cruelly dumped her at a bar, saying he had taken up with another woman he preferred more, named Baek In Kyung (actress Choi Yeo Jin, who had played the first girlfriend of So Jisub's character in I'm Sorry, I Love You).